Fluctuation behaviour for interacting particle systems with common noise: Introduction

-As already mentioned Theorem~\ref{theorem: informal} extends the results of~\cite{Xianliang2023} in two directions.
-Compared to~\cite{Xianliang2023}, we work on the whole space \(\R^d\) and consider multiplicative noise, as well as aggregated shocks introduced by the common noise term \(W\).
-This leads to new technical challenges that must be addressed.
-In particular, the previous work implicitly relies on the fact that, in a bounded domain, we have \( L^p \subset \bigcap_{1 \leq q \leq p} L^q \), and therefore \( k \in L^\infty\) implies \(k\in L^1\), a property that crucially fails in unbounded domains.
-Moreover, embedding theorems generally perform better on the torus, resulting in stronger inequalities.
-However, in our setting, such results are not available, and we must explore alternative approaches.
-Additionally, the compactness method, which is outlined in Section~\ref{sec: compactness_method} relies on Kolmogorov's continuity theorem~\cite[Theorem 23.7]{Kallenberg2021}, as well as the crucial assumption concerning the tightness of the initial data \((\eta^N(0), N \in \mathbb{N})\).
+Moreover, the previous work implicitly relies on the fact that, in a bounded domain, we have \( L^p \subset \bigcap_{1 \leq q \leq p} L^q \), and therefore \( k \in L^\infty\) implies \(k\in L^1\), a property that crucially fails in unbounded domains.
+Moreover, several embedding theorems were used, which unfortunately are not available on \(\mathbb{R}^{d}\).
+One possible way to address this issue is to introduce weighted Sobolev spaces.
+On the one hand, the drawback is that negative Sobolev spaces are defined as the topological dual of the corresponding positive Sobolev space, so that the convenient representation via the Fourier transform or via Littlewood--Paley blocks is no longer available.
+On the other hand, weighted Sobolev spaces provide embedding theorems that allow us to characterize compact sets.
+We refer to~\cite{Jourdain1998} for further information on weighted Sobolev spaces and to~\cite[Inequalities~(0.3) and~(0.4)]{Jourdain1998} for the relevant embedding results.
+Additionally, the compactness method, which is outlined in Section~\ref{sec: compactness_method} together with further comparison to the seminal paper~\cite{Xianliang2023}, relies on Kolmogorov's continuity theorem~\cite[Theorem 23.7]{Kallenberg2021}, as well as the crucial assumption concerning the tightness of the initial data \((\eta^N(0), N \in \mathbb{N})\).
 For more details we refer to Remark~\ref{remark: compactness_ness}.
 To overcome these challenges, we require a stronger version of the exponential law of large numbers~\cite[Lemma~2.3]{Xianliang2023}, which we present in Lemma~\ref{lemma: modification_super}.

-Additionally, the procedure provided here offers a rigorous justification for the Gaussian fluctuations result claimed in~\cite[Theorem~1.2]{Feng2023} for the two-dimensional vicious vortex model on the whole space \(\R^2\) by setting the common noise \(\nu=0\).
-However, it seems that the result in~\cite[Theorem~1.2]{Feng2023} rely on additional assumptions beyond those explicitly stated therein, and the challenges mentioned above do not appear to have been addressed.
+Additionally, the approach developed here provides partial insight toward the Gaussian fluctuation result claimed in~\cite[Theorem~1.2]{Feng2023} for the two dimensional vortex model on the whole space \(\R^2\), corresponding to the case without common noise \(\nu = 0\).
+However, it appears that the result in~\cite[Theorem~1.2]{Feng2023} relies on additional assumptions that are not made explicit therein, and several of the technical challenges discussed above do not seem to be addressed.

+Beyond these issues, our analysis indicates that a crucial step in the limiting procedure cannot be carried out within our framework.
+For transparency, we explicitly document which parts of our approach can be adapted to the vortex interaction model in Remark~\ref{remark: vortex_uniform},~\ref{remark: vortex_limit}.
+We also identify the point at which a fundamental obstruction arises in Remark~\ref{remark: vortex_stability}.
+Hence, we believe this is still an open problem.

 Another recent work on fluctuations, which we need to address is the result for the two-dimensional stochastic vortex model with common noise by Shao and Zhao~\cite{shao2025}.
 Similar to our approach, their work is a natural extension of their relative entropy estimates~\cite{Shao2024} for the stochastic vortex model, which plays a role analogous to our earlier work~\cite{nikolaev2024common}.
 Their analysis, like ours, is also primarily based on the techniques in~\cite{Xianliang2023}.